Flamingo Flower Plants are Great Indoor Selections

 My greatest love is outdoor gardening.
 I work at home and I am very busy with my various businesses, so I tend to forget my indoor plants a bit.
 I only have a few and most of them end up outside for most of the year.

 I picked up this lovely specimen yesterday in the garden area of Home Depot.
 It is in tip top shape and I couldn’t resist it.
+If you love to grow flowering houseplants, especially those with very showy flowers, anthurium is a great choice, even for beginners.

 Flamingo Flower is a tropical flower plant which thrives in low light.
 This makes it perfect for my north facing window in the dining room.
 It is one of the few low light plants that will actually flower in normal indoor conditions.
 As you can see from the photo below, the blooms are a true delight.